trevortknguyen/15.05.19CollisionGame/README.md

 # 15.05.19CollisionGame
 Final Project

-Ryan Howell's Contributions: Click Pencil
+Ryan Howell's Contributions: Click Pencil My main contributions came from audio.
+I was in charge of all things audio related.
+I picked out music and created and implemented our audio class.

 Thai Nguyen's Contributions: